poseylabs/posey/.circleci/orbs/README.md

 ## Current Versions

-We currently use a mixed versioning approach:
+We now use consistent semantic versioning for all orbs:

-- **Common orb**: `posey/common@0.0.2` (production version)
+- **Common orb**: `posey/common@0.0.7` (production version)
-- **All other orbs**: `posey/orb-name@dev:alpha1` (development versions)
+- **All other orbs**: Published as production versions (`0.0.1`) to match the common orb

-This is because production versions (like 0.0.2) are immutable in CircleCI once published.
-Our common orb was already published as a production version, so we need to reference it that way.
+This approach ensures all orbs follow the same versioning scheme, making it easier to track updates and versions.

 CircleCI orbs follow these versioning rules:

 - Development versions: `dev:name` format (like `dev:alpha1`) - these are mutable and can be updated
-- Production versions: `x.y.z` format (like `0.0.2`) - these are immutable once published
+- Production versions: `x.y.z` format (like `0.0.5`) - these are immutable once published

-Note that CircleCI does **not** support standard SemVer pre-release identifiers with hyphens (e.g., `1.0.0-alpha.1`).
+All of our orbs use the production versioning format for consistency.

 ## Important Version Notes